Tips To Beat Stress

 • Eat a light breakfast and pack some light snacks/ juice to carry with you.

-• Ensure that you are carrying everything mentioned in your check list.
+• Ensure that you are carrying everything mentioned in your checklist.

 • Use deep breathing and other relaxation techniques when you feel the need.